Best bidet of 2021 | CNN Underscored

 If you want an electric bidet seat, next you’ll have to measure your bowl to see if it’s elongated or round.
 Most come in varieties to fit both, so you’ll want to ensure the bidet you purchase fits correctly.
 To see which measurements are which, check out this compatibility guide from BidetKing.

 We won’t walk you through bidet installation step by step, as it is surprisingly simple — not much more difficult than installing any replacement toilet seat, plus a little plumbing — and most instruction manuals are quite clear, but it is good to note that for all bidets, you’ll have to remove your existing toilet seat.
 With attachments you’ll put the seat right back on, but with electric bidet seats you’ll mount the bidet onto your toilet and get rid of your old seat and lid.
-It’s good to check out how your current seat mounts beforehand, as some lids have a quick release function while others screw off, so be sure you know how yours works as it could affect your installation.
+It’s good to check out how your current seat mounts beforehand, as some lids have a quick-release function, while others screw off, so be sure you know how yours works, as it could affect your installation.

 If you go into the shopping experience knowing exactly what kind of toilet you have and what kind of bidet you want, it’s much easier to find the perfect one for you.
 Plus, installation becomes easier when you know your bidet actually fits.